chmousset/python-vcdsim/README.md

 ```

 # Using vcdsim with migen
-[Migen](https://github.com/m-labs/migen) is "A Python toolbox for building complex digital hardware" which has a DSL HDL
+[Migen](https://github.com/m-labs/migen) is "A Python toolbox for building complex digital hardware" which has an HDL
-and a build-in simulator. vcdsim can be used directly with migen simulator.
+and a built-in simulator. vcdsim can be used directly with migen simulator.
 See `examples/migen` directory.